ifacebob/zero_day/README.md

-We are clonning our repo
+We are about to clone our repo